openshift-labs/learn-katacoda/intro-openshift/cluster-access/01-logging-in-via-the-web-console.md

 ![Web Console Login](../../assets/intro-openshift/cluster-access/01-web-console-login.png)

 In the case of an external authentication service being used as the identity provider, it will be necessary to login first to the external service.
-As an example, if you were signed up for the [OpenShift Online Developer Preview](https://www.openshift.com/devpreview/) you would be asked to login via GitHub.
+As an example, if you were accessing [OpenShift Online](https://www.openshift.com/get-started/) you would see:

 ![External Login](../../assets/intro-openshift/cluster-access/01-external-identity-provider.png)